tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_api_scripting.md

 ## Conclusion

 AI tools empower technical writers with scripting capabilities, whether it be shell scripts, Python scripts, CLIs available at your work, or more.
 In particular, shell scripting can help you automate parts of your build process that are tedious, making it easier to push docs through advanced build and publish processes.
 In a world of doc ops, where continuous builds and publishing are becoming the norm, tech writers need as much automation as possible with these processes.

+## What's next

+Continue reading more about this topic here: [Creating scripts to automate doc build processes](/ai/prompt-engineering-doc-build-scripts.html).